What is a swamp?

 If you dream of building a home in certain areas, especially along the East Coast, you may come to find out that the plots are wet or swampy.

-You can construct a beautiful, sound home on wet soil as long as you take the proper precautions.
+If the swamp is not protected, you can construct a beautiful, sound home on wet soil as long as you take the proper precautions.

 Here are a few tips you should follow.